-The 40th anniversary of Saturday Night Fever found me back in disco heaven listening to one of the best soundtracks in the history of putting a bunch of pop songs together for a soundtrack.
+The 40th anniversary of Saturday Night Fever found me back in disco heaven listening to one of the best soundtracks in the history of collecting a bunch of pop songs for a soundtrack.
 Suddenly, Track 11 started playing and a light bulb went on in my menu planning head:

 “Open Sesame Noodles”

 Sure, the song is about the Ali Baba “Open Sesame” myth applied to disco dance floor love, but damn if it doesn’t make a catchy menu item name.
 Thus this dish, which I previously called “Cold Sesame Noodles,” was reborn with a disco spin.

 This recipe is the pinnacle of “anyone can do it.”
 If you can boil water and run a blender, you can make a delicious meal in a few minutes (though it’s better resting overnight) that tastes better and is WAY cheaper than your local take-out joint.
 While there are a dozen types of pasta you could use for this, I’ve found regular everyday spaghetti works best.
 Not thin – not fettuccine – not angel hair – just plain everyday spaghetti.
 Cook it al dente as it will get a bit more tender when soaking in the sauce.
 I’ve not tried this recipe with whole wheat or gluten-free spaghetti, but I would guess if that’s your thing they should work fine.